manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 network and disk operations compared to the first.
 Why is this?</p>

 <p>We have a keyspace with a replication factor of <code class="inline">1</code>, that is, the row data for one partition key is stored on one node
 in the cluster.
-I’ve run both queries on a 3-node cluster.
+I've run both queries on a 3-node cluster.
 The first query specifically asks for two partition key values &#8211; thanks to the hash algorithm, the coordinator node can calculate which nodes it needs to connect to, and on those nodes, the index of the SSTables leads to the row data without unneccessary disk seek overhead.</p>